Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/calls.md

 * Status is normalized and sent but is not displayed.
 * `VisibleCallFields.postal` is not an independent switch; postal follows the address block.
 * Caller text is not rendered even if normalization is enabled.

+These are implementation limitations, not hidden fields elsewhere in the customer UI.

 Keep `VisibleCallFields.caller = false`.